azavea/cac-tripplanner-android/README.md

  - `cp example/google_maps_api.xml app/src/release/res/values/google_maps_api.xml`

 Edit each to set the Android Maps key for both build flavors.
 See the comments in the example file for directions on how to create the keys.

+Also edit to set the server API key for posting user flags.